Peter-32/Improve-AutoARIMA-10-Day-Forecast-With-N-Lag-Small-Random-Forest/README.md

   - X Combine all data
   - X Plot the 10 plots and save the image
   - X Save to table
-- Spot Check
+- Spot Check Algorithms
-  - Load from table
+  - X Load from table
+  - X Loop over model keys (break after one iteration for dev)
+  - X Loop over days forecast ahead
+  - X Load model key and drop that column
-  - Date as index
+  - X Date as index
+  - X Get the y values
-  - Use last 10 days as the test set
+  - X Use last 10 days as the test set
+  - X Chose not to use CV because I don't want to tune the algorithms
-  - Check the average and persistence RMSE
+  - X Check the average and persistence MAPE 1 day ahead
-  - Check Auto ARIMA RMSE
+  - Check Auto ARIMA MAPE 1 day ahead
-  - Check lag 8 Random Forest RMSE
+  - Check lag 8 Random Forest MAPE 1 day ahead
   - Record all results in a pandas then CSV file
 - Improve
   - Skip